VMware Fusion vs VirtualBox: Key Differences and Which to Choose

-Wondering what the difference is between VMware and VirtualBox?
+Wondering what the difference is between VMware Fusion and VirtualBox?
 Stuck figuring out which one will actually work best for your business?
 We can help.

-Making the wrong choice between them can lead to frustrating performance issues, unexpected costs, or tools that simply don’t match how your team works
+Making the wrong choice between them can lead to frustrating performance issues, unexpected costs, or tools that simply don’t match how your team works.

-Overview of VMware and VirtualBox
+Overview of VMware Fusion and VirtualBox

-What is VMware?
+What is VMware Fusion?

 What is VirtualBox?